jwashek/veCTIon/README.md

+# NEED TO RUN IN VENV -- EDIT THE README

 # IOC to APT Enricher
 A lightweight CLI tool that enriches Indicators of Compromise (IOCs) with contextual threat intelligence, including associated APT groups, malware families, and MITRE ATT&CK TTPs.